scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[72:5]** And this because some out of every nation shall be subjected to thy people.

-**[72:6]** But all those who have ruled over you, or have known you, shall be given up to the sword.
+**[72:6]** But all those who have ruled over you, or have known you, shall be given up to the sword."

 **[73:1]** "And it will come to pass, when He has brought low everything that is in the world, and has sat down in peace for the age on the throne of His kingdom, that joy shall then be revealed, and rest appear.